-Almost 100 dogs were poisoned to death within two days in Telangana on municipal orders as their population was booming.
-The ways of poisoning, clubbing, beating, shooting and especially killing strays to control their population was outlawed in India since 2001.
+Shockingly, almost 100 dogs poisoned to death within two days in Telangana on municipal orders as their population was booming.
+The ways of poisoning, clubbing, beating, shooting and especially killing strays to control their population were outlawed in India since 2001.
 In 2008, the high court in Mumbai permitted municipal officials to kill dogs that “created nuisance.”
 (The SC subsequently suspended the order.)
 Since then, the top court has said there will be no stray culling and has ordered mass dog sterilization programs.

 Humans are rather entitled bitches who can do anything and everything and still have a hundred more opportunities to repeat the errors.
 Some have even begun to rape animals as man-animal conflict arises.
 To rape minors and women, torture animals have significantly transformed into a fad.
 Should we expect more of such occurrences now that urbanization has set foot in the economy?

-I understand the pitiless outlook of officials as India has some 30 million stray dogs and every year more than 20,000 people die of rabies.
+I also understand the pitiless outlook because India has some 30 million stray dogs and every year more than 20,000 people die of rabies.
 Last year, the Global Alliance for Rabies Control revealed that India accounted for 35% of fatalities from human rabies, more than any other nation.
 Many of those deaths are blamed on stray dogs.

 But are the strays primarily responsible for biting humans?